UltramicroscopicWIMP/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. new_owner changes the current owner to the owner betty
 5. 4-empty: creates an empty file hello
-6. execute permissions to owner of hello
+6. execute permissions to owner of hello changes permissions for owner, group owner, and user on hello